 All of these treatments must be combined with conditioning to produce a positive long-term result.

 If your horse is not a candidate for the invasive therapies listed above, there are non-invasive treatments that can prove very successful.

+Non-invasive techniques can be incorporate to help improve success rates as well.

 Non-invasive approaches to rehabilitation involve:

 - Conditioning exercises that strengthening the abdominal muscles and topline